ktroyan/visualreasoning/BEFORE-ARC.md

 We justify not selecting the other elementary transformations by assuming that results for the selected transformations would directly transfer to the not selected ones, as well as noting resources constraints.
 <br>

-We have to decide on one of the following modalities that will decide on a single experiment setting below:
+We have to decide on one of the following modalities that will decide on a single associated experiment setting below:

 - Train separately on datasets of size $N_1, ..., N_k$ (e.g. $N_1=100, N_2=1000, ..., N=100000$) different samples respectively and write the best performance for each dataset size.
 We use early stopping or save the best checkpoint.